ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'control_path', with value the URI path of a resource at the Client, encoded as a CBOR text string.
 This resource is intended to be accessible for the KDC to send request messages to the Client, such as for individual provisioning of new keying material when performing a group rekeying.
 In particular, this resource is intended for communications concerning exclusively the group or topic specified in the 'scope' parameter.
 Note that, in order to support mechanisms of rekeying using this resource, the Client needs to be able to act as a CoAP server.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The KDC MAY set the payload with the 'sign_info' and 'pub_key_enc' parameter, formatted as 'sign_info_res' and 'pub_key_enc_res' in the payload of the 2.01 (Created) response to the Token Post as defined in {{token-post}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

 If the request is not formatted correctly (e.g. unknown, not-expected fields present, or expected fields with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MAY contain a CBOR map in the payload with ace-groupcomm+cbor format, e.g. it could send back “pub_key_enc” set to Null if the Client sent its own public key and the KDC is not set to store public keys of the group members.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

 If the KDC stores the group members' public keys, the handler verifies that one public key can be retrieved for the joining node, either from the 'client_cred' field, or from the KDC previous knowledge of it.
-In particular, the KDC checks that such public key has an accepted format for the group identified by "GID", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
+In particular, the KDC checks that such public key has an accepted format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
 If that cannot be verified, it is RECOMMENDED that the handler stops the joining process and responds with a 4.00 (Bad Request) error message.
 Applications profiles MAY define alternatives (OPT5).

 If the signature contained in "client_cred_verify" does not pass verification, the handler MUST respond with a 4.00 (Bad Request) error message.

-If verification succeeds, the handler adds the retrieved public key of the joining node to the list of public keys stored for the group identified by "GID".
-Moreover, the handler assigns a name NAME to the node, and creates a sub-resource to /ace-group/GID/ at the KDC (e.g. "/ace-group/GID/NODE").
+If verification succeeds, the handler adds the retrieved public key of the joining node to the list of public keys stored for the group identified by "GROUPNAME".
+Moreover, the handler assigns a name NAME to the node, and creates a sub-resource to /ace-group/GROUPNAME/ at the KDC (e.g. "/ace-group/GROUPNAME/NODENAME").
 The handler returns a 2.01 (Created) message containing the symmetric group keying material, the group policies and all the public keys of the current members of the group, if the KDC manages those and the Client requested them.
 The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
 The payload of the response is formatted as a CBOR map which MAY contain the following fields, which, if included, MUST have the corresponding values:

 * 'gkty', identifying the key type of the 'key' parameter.
 The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key" Registry.
 Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key" registry.